-6 Symptoms of a Bad Crankshaft Position Sensor (and Replacement Cost)
+5 Symptoms of a Bad Crankshaft Position Sensor (and Replacement Cost)

 Is your engine sputtering, stalling, or not starting?
 Maybe your engine is shaking and you’re feeling it through your steering wheel.
 A faulty crankshaft position sensor could be to blame.

 Here’s how to recognize the common symptoms of a faulty crankshaft position sensor along with how much it’s going to cost to replace it.
-It’ll be a lot cheaper now than if were to ignore it.
+Hint: It’ll be a lot cheaper now than if you were to ignore it.

 bad crankshaft position sensor

-Top 6 Bad Crankshaft Position Sensor Symptoms
+Bad Crankshaft Position Sensor Symptoms

-#2 – Check Engine Light
+#1 – Illuminated Check Engine Light

 check engine light

-Related: P0016, P0017, P0018, P1345 (Crankshaft/Camshaft Position Sensor Correlation)
+Other Related Codes: P0016, P0017, P0018, P1345 (Crankshaft/Camshaft Position Sensor Correlation)

-#3 – Weak Engine Performance
+#4 – Poor Engine Performance

 ambient light sensor